 Call Today (303) 794-5716

-Colorado Medical Waste Owner/CEO Named To 2016 National Women To Watch List
+Colorado Medical Waste Owner/CEO Named To Bizwomen 2016 National Women To Watch List

 Beverly Hanstrom – 1 of 100 Female Executives on 2016 Women to Watch List

 “Our medical waste stream is larger than ever before.
 For every patient, more than 3 pounds of contaminated material are generated every day.
-Traditional medical waste disposal methods currently in use are autoclaves and incinerators which pile treated waste into landfills and release toxic particulates and greenhouse gas into the air and are putting us and our environment at risk.
-We work hard to be innovators and role models and demonstrate that there is a better way.
-We protect our customers, our community and the environment from the hazards of medical waste and are appreciative of Bizwomen and their acknowledgment that what we do matters,” said Beverly Hanstrom, CEO of Colorado Medical Waste.
+Traditional medical waste disposal methods currently in use are autoclaves and incinerators which pile treated medical waste into landfills and release toxic particulates and greenhouse gas into the air and are putting our health and our environment at risk.
+We work hard to be innovators and role models to protect people and the planet and successfully demonstrate that there’s better way.
+We are appreciative of Bizwomen and their acknowledgment that what we do matters,” said Beverly Hanstrom, CEO of Colorado Medical Waste.

 More than 1,000 female business leaders were recognized earlier in 2016 by 43 sister publications of American City Business Journals.
 Following this local recognition, the Bizwomen team met with their colleagues from across the nation to learn more about the honorees, conducted additional research and internal deliberations to compile their official national list of 100 Women To Watch.